vanshika1808/Walmart-Retail-Analysis/README.md

 This project contains SQL-based analysis of Walmart sales data.
 The queries uncover business insights related to customer segmentation, product performance, and sales trends.

-## Objective
-To analyze Walmart’s retail dataset using SQL and extract meaningful business insights that can support decision-making in sales, marketing, and customer retention.

 ## Key Tasks Performed

 1. **Top Branch by Sales Growth Rate**